Therapy

 What is Therapy?

 Psychological therapy or talking therapy is a treatment aimed at relieving emotional distress and mental health difficulties.
 It refers to a wide range of different therapeutic approaches and every therapist is different but in general therapy sessions are structured meetings between a qualified therapist and a client with the aim of improving some aspect of their life.
 It can help you deal with a wide range of emotional and relational difficulties such as stress, anxiety, depression, low self-esteem, trouble calming down big emotions, relationship difficulties, life transitions, physical health difficulties, bereavement or loss, childhood difficulties, traumatic experiences, etc. The clients I work with are usually resourceful people who are facing challenges and dilemmas that have left them feeling stuck.
-I am experienced in a range of therapies and I draw on these different approaches to offer a therapy tailored to your unique needs and circ
+I am experienced in a range of therapies and I draw on these different approaches to offer a therapy tailored to your unique needs and circumstances.

 Narrative therapy is a non-blaming approach that views problems separate from people and assumes people have many skills, competencies, values, beliefs and abilities that can assist them to reduce the influence of problems in their lives.
-The ways in which we understand and share the stories of our lives make a difference
+The ways in which we understand and share the stories of our lives make a difference.

 Attachment theory is an evidence based account of how dominant patterns in relationships are closely related to childhood experiences of key ‘attachment relationships’ such as relationships with parents.
-Solution focused therapy focuses on solution-building, rather than problem-solving, by exploring strengths, resources and future hopes.

 Cognitive Behaviour Therapy (CBT) supports you in understanding the relationship between thoughts, feelings and behaviour/actions to help you change the way you think, feel and act.